thomasbrown25/appservicesperformance.github.io/_posts/2021-02-17-webjob-logs.md

 You can also add some lines of code so that the WebJobs send the data directly to the Application Insights tool for you to diagnose as well.

-## Please refer to the following documentation:
+## Please refer to the following documentation

 - [Overview](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview )